damianhakert/damianhakert.github.io/source/handbook/product/index.html.md

 all the things that we need to do in a meta issue, then break it down to smaller issues.
 Meta issues are usually big, have lots of comments and passionate discussions and always lead to something great.

+Note: sometimes, smaller tasks that are part of a meta issue are also labeled `meta`.

 #### Which issue should you be working on?